The Billionaire’s Dilemma

 Usually when rich people rage against the possibility that someone less wealthy might become their neighbor, nobody bats an eye.
 Why would they?
 NIMBYism is the dominant fact of American urban geography.
 But in recent years, a number of very rich people, including the billionaire investor Marc Andreessen, have positioned themselves on the other side of the debate, arguing against supply restrictions and deriding purportedly progressive places for failing to address the rising cost of housing.

-Andreessen is not just your run-of-the-mill billionaire; he’s the co-founder of the venture-capital firm Andreessen Horowitz and a Silicon Valley bigwig.
+Andreessen is not just your run-of-the-mill billionaire; he’s a co-founder of the venture-capital firm Andreessen Horowitz and a Silicon Valley bigwig.
 He helped fund Facebook, Skype, Lyft, Pinterest, Airbnb, Slack, Stripe, and Coinbase, earning a reputation as a kingmaker.
 He’s also known to have rough edges—passionate to the point of combative and notorious on Twitter for liberally blocking fans and critics alike—certainly not one to hold back his opinions.
 In an influential 2020 essay Andreessen published on his website titled “It’s Time to Build,” he lamented “crazily skyrocketing housing prices in places like San Francisco, making it nearly impossible for regular people to move in and take the jobs of the future.”
 He went on: “We also can’t build the cities themselves anymore.
 When the producers of HBO’s ‘Westworld’ wanted to portray the American city of the future, they didn’t film in Seattle or Los Angeles or Austin—they went to Singapore.
 We should have gleaming skyscrapers and spectacular living environments in all our best cities at levels way beyond what we have now; where are they?”

 So when I came across public comment apparently signed by both Andreessen and his wife arguing against proposed changes to their town’s housing element—with generous use of ALL CAPS to express their frustration—I wrote to ask them about the disconnect.
 I have yet to hear back.
-(The public comment was sent from an email address using the domain andreessen.org and included what appears to be Laura Arrilaga-Andreessen’s email signature.
+(The public comment was sent from an email address using the domain andreessen.org and included what appears to be Laura Arrillaga-Andreessen’s email signature.
 An official in the town’s planning office confirmed to me that the public comment was authentic.)

 For readers who are not California land-use lawyers, a housing element is a plan that a locality puts together to demonstrate how it will attempt to meet the community’s needs.
-The town of Atherton, California, is America’s most expensive zip code and is primarily reserved for very large homes (the minimum lot size is one-third of an acre to 1 acre).
+The town of Atherton, California, is America’s most expensive zip code and is primarily reserved for very large homes (the minimum lot size ranges from one-third of an acre to 1 acre).
 The planning department proposed to modestly increase the zoned capacity of Atherton, legalizing the construction of smaller, multifamily properties in a few places—just a little more than 130 units total by 2031.

 Andreessen and his wife, Laura Arrillaga-Andreessen, a philanthropist, apparently submitted this public comment via email to the mayor and city council expressing their opposition, a portion of which reads: